 According to the AMF guideline, the Company must set a target level of available capital that exceeds the minimum requirements.
 The guideline also stipulates that most of the available capital must be Tier 1, which absorbs the losses related to current operations.

-The Company manages its capital on a consolidated basis.
 As at December 31, 2020 and 2019, the Company maintains a ratio that satisfies the regulatory requirements.